grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 "Captain Shakes, if you fuckin' please.
 And I certainly ain't got fuel to spare.
 And I can't say what I _am_ carrying, ceptin' that I can't see how any of it could help you.
 Still, if I can do anything to assist, I'm game --- at least if there's a little something in it for me.
 I'm pretty convinced y'all ain't some Authority ruse, at least, and we smugglers gotta stick together, I fucking say."

-"We're not smugglers," said Percy, her eye firmly locked on Shakes.
+"We're not smugglers," said Percy, her eyes firmly locked on Shakes.
 "We're independent logistics operators."

 "Ain't we fucking all!" said Shakes.
 "Honestly, I ain't got much in the way of ideas for ya.
 I was thinking maybe you were the smart ones.
 From what I can see y'all are fuckin' fucked.
 Best I can say is I could run into my destination port and send some friendly bigger ship back out for you.
 But that'll probably take a couple days at least."